awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ### My users are having issues when they try to log on to WorkSpaces from WorkSpaces Web Access<a name="byol_logon_issues"></a>

-Amazon Workspaces relies on a specific logon screen configuration to enable users to successfully log on from their Web Access client\.
+Amazon WorkSpaces relies on a specific logon screen configuration to enable users to successfully log on from their Web Access client\.

 To enable Web Access users to log on to their WorkSpaces, you must configure a Group Policy setting and three Security Policy settings\.
 If these settings are not correctly configured, users might experience long logon times or black screens when they try to log on to their WorkSpaces\.
-To configure these settings, see [Enable and Configure Amazon Workspaces Web Access](web-access.md)\.
+To configure these settings, see [Enable and configure Amazon WorkSpaces Web Access](web-access.md)\.

 **Important**
-Beginning October 1, 2020, customers will no longer be able to use the Amazon Workspaces Web Access client to connect to Windows 7 custom WorkSpaces or to Windows 7 Bring Your Own License \(BYOL\) WorkSpaces\.
+Beginning October 1, 2020, customers will no longer be able to use the Amazon WorkSpaces Web Access client to connect to Windows 7 custom WorkSpaces or to Windows 7 Bring Your Own License \(BYOL\) WorkSpaces\.

-### The Amazon Workspaces client displays a gray "Loading\.\.\." screen for a while before returning to the login screen\.
+### The Amazon WorkSpaces client displays a gray "Loading\.\.\." screen for a while before returning to the login screen\.
 No other error message appears\.<a name="loading_screen"></a>

 This behavior usually indicates that the WorkSpaces client can authenticate over port 443, but can't establish a streaming connection over port 4172 \(PCoIP\) or port 4195 \(WSP\)\.
 This situation can occur when [network prerequisites](workspaces-port-requirements.md) aren't met\.
 Issues on the client side often cause the network check in the client to fail\.
 To see which health checks are failing, choose the network check icon \(typically a red triangle with an exclamation point in the bottom\-right corner of the login screen for 2\.0\+ clients or the network icon ![\[Network icon\]](http://docs.aws.amazon.com/workspaces/latest/adminguide/images/network-icon.png) in the upper\-right corner of the 3\.0\+ clients\)\.